163 SOUTH FIRST STREET, FULTON, NY (315) 592-4453

 stephanie.conn@oswegocac.org

 Brittney is a graduate of SUNY Oswego where she received her Bachelor’s degree in Criminal Justice.
 Through her time at SUNY Oswego, Brittney has had challenging discussions about the complex and difficult realities that many individuals face.
 Throughout her undergraduate career, Brittney has dedicated time and effort to develop a better understanding of others working with homeless youth through Oswego County Opportunities and Brittney’s most recently held position as a Psychiatric Technician at Lakeview Mental Health and Wellness.
-In her role with the CAC as the Outreach Prevention & Education Advocate, Brittney works within the community to educate agencies and schools on the importance of child sexual abuse and prevention.
+Brittney works with other community-based and youth-serving organizations to increase awareness and education, identify victims and vulnerable children, and provide comprehensive and victim-centered services that address the unique needs of exploited youth.
+Brittney oversees our Safe Harbor program to assist victims of Human Trafficking in accessing emergency shelter, medical care, mental health counseling, and financial assistance.

 Stephanie Joined the CAC after working 25 years as a preschool bus driver for children with special needs through Durham School Services.
 For 6 years, Stephanie also worked on weekends for Chase Enterprises and, for the last 10 years, working as a part-time front desk receptionist for an enhanced living facility in Oswego.
 Stephanie has completed many training courses in the transportation field, most recently she was certified as a 19A Examiner.
 She is also trained in computerized business careers, medical billing and assisting, child passenger safety, and as a security guard, to mention a few other accomplishments.
 Stephanie plans to continue her education in the transportation field and is looking forward to working with the community in her new role as CAC Mobile Coordinator.